voberle/adventofcode/2022/day14/README.md

 Both parts run in 5 ms, which seems to be quite good.

 It would be a good one to add visualization.

+## Update

+By not starting each sand drop from the entry, but from the previous position we found, we can shave of almost 2 ms of execution time.